Communist Party of Canada – Manitoba: History

 The CPC-M has not elected an MLA since Kardash, and became a marginal political force during the 1960s.

 Joseph Zuken (1912–1986) was a Communist city councillor and school trustee in Winnipeg.
 His biographer says he "was loved and hated in about equal measure.
 He was ignored by no one."
-He was the son of Jewish immigrants from the Ukraine.
+He was the son of Jewish immigrants from Ukraine.
 He ran for mayor in 1979.

 Paula Fletcher became the party's leader after Ross's retirement in 1981, and led the party into the 1981 and 1986 elections.
 The party ran only two candidates on the former occasion (Fletcher and Ross), and three on the latter.

 Fletcher left Manitoba for Ontario in 1986, and subsequently left the Communist Party entirely.
 The CPC-M was led by Lorne Robson in the provincial election of 1988, in which it ran six candidates.

 Robson also moved to Ontario in the late 1980s.
 Frank Goldspink subsequently served as the party's provincial organizer, and may have been its political leader as well.
 Goldspink was the party's sole candidate in the 1990 election, running as an independent as the party had been de-registered.

 Goldspink left the Communist Party in 1991, and the CPC-M does not appear to have had a regular leader for the next five years (although its provincial organization continued to meet on an occasional basis).
 The party did not run any candidates in the 1995 provincial election.

 Darrell Rankin moved from Ontario to Manitoba in 1995, and became the provincial organizer of the CPC-M before the year was over.
 Rankin was chosen as the party's official leader in 1996.
 Rankin led the CPC-M into the 1999 and 2003 elections, in which it ran six and five candidates respectively.
 The CPC-M was re-registered with Elections Manitoba in 1998, after a petition was presented with 3500 signatures.

 Rankin faced a leadership challenge from Paul Sidon in January 2004, receiving 79% delegate support against 21% for Sidon.
 Rankin left the party in 2019.
 Organizer Andrew Taylor, a former anti-apartheid activist, trade unionist and professor, ran for the Communist Party in Winnipeg North during the 2019 federal election.

 Throughout 2020, the CPC-M was vocal in criticizing Premier Brian Pallister's response to the COVID-19 pandemic.
 According to a statement from the CPC-M, "free market ideologues have escalated a foreseeable second wave in pursuit of profit, creating the perfect conditions for a public health disaster."